This post provides all the information you’ll need to visit Highgate Cemetery.

 You can also purchase tickets for tours of the cemetery which cover some of the more notable burials and history of this location.

-Highgate Cemetery is currently open daily from 10 am - 5 pm, but this could change depending on restrictions imposed by the government due to Covid-19.
+Highgate Cemetery is currently open daily from 10 am - 5 pm.

 How to Get Here